 Share

 Good credit matters.
-Your credit history may affect your ability to buy a house or car, qualify for a new apartment, or even get a job.
+So does building your credit score.
 With great credit, you may also be able to lower your insurance costs, access more options for loans and credit cards, and land better interest rates.

-But how do you actually build your credit?
+But how do you actually improve your credit score?

 1. Make timely payments your top priority.

-The #1 thing you can do to improve your credit score is to pay your bills on time.
-It’s an essential principle that’s true for every type of credit you might have — loans, credit cards, or open lines of credit.
-If you start to accrue late payments, however, you can quickly find yourself in two types of trouble:
+There are plenty of credit score improvement strategies, but the number one thing you can do to improve your credit score is to pay your bills on time.
+It’s an essential for every type of credit you might have, and if you make late payments you can quickly find yourself in two types of trouble:

-When you’re late with a payment, you may see late fees added to your next bill.
-You’ll also likely accumulate added interest or even penalty APRs.
+Fees.
+When you’re late with a payment, you can get hit with late fees, additional interest or even penalty APRs.
 If you don’t pay your bills on time, the extra costs can add up quickly.

 2. Spend (way) less than your limits.